moonclerk/developer/analytics.md

 Below is an overview of the URLs of checkout pages and what they mean.
 Payers paying on your payment forms will be directed to unique URLs once they enter their initial information.

-**1. When a potential payer visits a payment form the URL will look somethin like this**
+**1. When a potential payer visits a payment form the URL will look something like this:**

 ```
 app.moonclerk.com/pay/5/3x993hrglt